Executive Director, Corporate Development MaRS Innovation

 Head, Strategic Research Partnerships (Ontario)

-Director, Medical Affairs, Rare Diseases (National), Pfizer Canada Inc.
+Director, Medical Affairs, Rare Diseases, Pfizer Canada Inc.

-Mark Lundie is currently Head, Strategic Research Partnerships (Ontario) and Director, Medical Affairs, Rare Diseases (National) with Pfizer Canada Inc. He received a Bachelors of Science from the University of Waterloo ((1986) followed by a MSc from Queen’s University (1989) and a doctorate degree from Department of Pharmacology & Toxicology at Queen’s University in 1995.
-He joined the pharmaceutical industry with Pfizer Canada in 1997 and over the past 16 years has held a number of positions of increasing responsibility within the Pfizer Canada Medical Division, including brand medical support, clinical research management, field medical roles and external R&D scouting.
-He currently serves on the Board of Clinical Trials Ontario, the Center for Probe Development & Commercialization and AllerGEN NCE.
-Within his current mandate Mark has supported the development of partnerships with Pfizer Research Units and Ontario based institutes such as the Ontario Institute of Cancer Research, the Structural Genomics Consortium, MaRS Innovation and the Center for Commercialization of Regenerative Medicine.
+Mark Lundie is currently the Director of Medical Affairs, Rare Diseases, with Pfizer Canada Inc. He received a Bachelor’s of Science from the University of Waterloo ((1986) followed by a MSc from Queen’s University (1989) and a doctorate degree from Department of Pharmacology & Toxicology at Queen’s University in 1995.
+He joined the pharmaceutical industry with Pfizer Canada in 1997 and over the past 22 years has held a number of positions of within the Pfizer Canada Medical Division.
+He currently serves on the Board of Directors at Clinical Trials Ontario, the Center for Probe Development & Commercialization and Ontario Genomics.
+Mark has supported the development of public-private partnerships with a number of research based institutes such as the Ontario Institute of Cancer Research, the Structural Genomics Consortium, MaRS Innovation and the Center for Commercialization of Regenerative Medicine.

 Managing Director, Genesys Capital

-Mr. Stiff joined Genesys Capital in 2002 and became partner at the firm in 2007 and Managing Director in 2016.
-During his tenure with Genesys, he has been responsible for investments in nine early stage portfolio companies that cross a multitude of clinical disciplines and technology areas.
+Mr. Stiff joined Genesys Capital in 2002 and became Partner at the firm in 2007 and Managing Director in 2016.
+During his tenure with Genesys, he has been responsible for investments in eleven early stage portfolio companies that cross a multitude of clinical disciplines and technology areas.
+He currently sits on the Boards of Fairhaven Pharmaceuticals, Inversago Pharma and BIOTECanada.
 Past board affiliations include Allostera Pharma Inc., gIcare Pharma Inc., Interface Biologics, Inc., Matregen Corp, Naurex Inc. (acquired by Allergan NYSE:AGN), NeurAxon Inc., StemPath Inc., Therapeutic Monitoring Systems Inc. and Zelos Therapeutics Inc.

 Brian Underdown, PhD